Full court resumes hearing on pleas against Supreme Court Practice and Procedure Act

 |THB

-KARACHI - The price of a single tola of 24-karat gold in Pakistan is Rs 202,500 on Tuesday.
+KARACHI - The price of a single tola of 24-karat gold in Pakistan is Rs195,600 on Monday.

 Likewise, 10 grams of 22k gold were being traded for Rs168,730 while a single tola of 22-karat gold was being sold at Rs196,807.